Manasabalagere/RSVP-Case-Study/README.md

 ## Dataset

 - RSVP Case Study Questions.sql : The SQL script file for the questions to be answered.
-- IMDB Dataset :The dataset is in Excel format.
+- IMDb+movies+Data+and+ERD+final.xt :The dataset is in Excel format.
 This file contains the tables and the ERD diagram to help you understand the relationship between those tables.
+-

 ## Details of files given